Appkube-awsx/awsx-getelementdetails/specs/EKS/eks-api-spec.md

 **Algorithm/ Pseudo Code**

 **Algorithm:**
-- Memory Limits panel - Fire a cloudwatch query for Memory Limits, using metric namespace as memory_limits.
+- Memory Limits panel - Fire a cloudwatch query for Memory Limits, using metric name as node_memory_reserved_capacity, Formula - node_memory_limit.
+This is a container insight metric.

  **Pseudo Code:**